-Yet, when it comes to personal loans, there's a ton of misinformation out there about the process.
-Researching personal loans in Beaverton, OR doesn't have to be a time consuming task.
-Rather, it can be a effortless and uncomplicated process if you can foresee the required steps.
+Yet, when it comes to personal loans, there's a great deal of misinformation out there about the process.
+Researching personal loans in Beaverton, OR does not have to be a time consuming task.
+Rather, it can be a smooth and easy process if you can foresee the required steps.

 Another fee to keep an out for is prepayment penalties.
 This is crucial because if you're doing well on your repayments and are in a position to pay off your loan early, your lender may charge you penalties for that.
 This will be outlined in your final loan documents.

 There are plenty of free online tools to get your personal credit score.

 At a minimum, you'll need a "fair" credit score in order to receive a personal loan.
 Borrowers with "good" or "excellent" credit will find lenders offer more competitive rates with favorable terms compared to borrowers with "fair" or below crdit.

 There may be other determining factors, aside from your credit score.
 For instance, you might have an excellent credit score but have a high debt-to-income ratio.
 Many lenders consider a high debt-to-income ratio to be a negative.